In this section

 •For other distributions, the path can be defined by running the command openssl version -d.

-•If the command is unavailable or the OS distribution could not be identified, the value /etc/ssl/certs/ is used. |
+•If the command is unavailable or your OS distribution cannot be identified, the /etc/ssl/certs/ value is used. |

 DbIdleTimeout